A coalgebraic treatment of conditional transition systems with upgrades: Computing Behavioural Equivalence

 \tikzset{elliptic state/.style={draw,ellipse}}

-Note that, if there was no order on $\Phi$, $x$ and $x'$ would be found equivalent under $\phi$, because without upgrading, $x$ and $x'$ behave the same for $\phi$: Both can do exactly one step, reaching either of $y, z$ or $z'$, respectively, but in none of these states and additional steps are possible in the product $\phi$.
+Note that, if there was no order on $\Phi$, $x$ and $x'$ would be found equivalent under $\phi$, because without upgrading, $x$ and $x'$ behave the same for $\phi$: Both can do exactly one step, reaching either of $y, z$ or $z'$, respectively, but in none of these states any additional steps are possible in the condition $\phi$.